Chucky2401/Restic-Scripts/README.md

 The most important part of this Readme!

 1. Download all the files and folders, and put it in folder of your choice and create a folder named `logs`
 2. I recommend you to create a file with your Restic password store as an encrypted string.
-If you don't want to do that, go to the step 3.
+If you don't want to do that, go to the step 5.

-   a.
-Open a PowerShell Console, and use this command to create the file: `Read-Host "Enter New Password" -AsSecureString |  ConvertFrom-SecureString | Out-File D:\Restic.txt`
+3. Open a PowerShell Console, and use this command to create the file: `Read-Host "Enter New Password" -AsSecureString |  ConvertFrom-SecureString | Out-File D:\Restic.txt`
 *Change `D:\Restic.txt` by the path and the filename of your choice.*

-   b.
-Type your password and validate by `Enter`
+4. Type your password and validate by `Enter`

-3. Open the file `conf\Clean-Restic.ps1.ini` and edit the variables as below:
+5. Open the file `conf\Clean-Restic.ps1.ini` and edit the variables as below:

-   - ResticPasswordFile: The path to the file you set on step 2.a.
+   - **ResticPasswordFile**: The path to the file you set on step 3.
 If you leave it empty or type **manual** you will have to type it at the beginning of the script.
-   - RepositoryPath: The path to your Restic repository
+   - **RepositoryPath**: The path to your Restic repository

-4. Run the script in a PowerShell console!
+6. Run the script in a PowerShell console!

 #### Examples

 1. .\Clean-Restic.ps1 -Game "V Rising"

-*Will clean snapshots for the game "V Rising" and keep the 5 latest snapshots*
+Will clean snapshots for the game "V Rising" and keep the 5 latest snapshots

 2. .\Clean-Restic.ps1 -Game "Cyberpunk 2077" -SnapshotToKeep 1

-*Will clean snapshots for the game "Cyberpunk 2077" and keep the latest snapshot*
+Will clean snapshots for the game "Cyberpunk 2077" and keep the latest snapshot

 3. .\Clean-Restic.ps1 -Game "Raft" -SnapshotToKeep 10 -NoDelete

-*Will show you the snapshots that should be deleted*
+Will show you the snapshots that should be deleted